-All school aged students attending school within the Shelby County Schools boundaries are assigned to schools based on their residence, as is reflected by the residence of their custodial parent/legal guardian/custodian.
-A student whose care, custody and support has been assigned to a resident of Shelby County in the Shelby County School District by power of attorney or order of the court shall be enrolled in school provided appropriate documentation is reviewed and approved by the district.
-Thereby, all students who live in the County of Shelby in the Shelby County School District with their parents/legal guardians/custodians shall be admitted to the public schools without payment of tuition.
+A child whose care, custody, and support has been assigned to a resident of the County of Shelby in the Shelby County Schools District by power of attorney or order of the court shall be enrolled in school provided appropriate documentation is reviewed and approved by the District.
+Thereby all students who live in the County of Shelby in the Shelby County Schools District with their parents/legal guardians/custodians shall be admitted to the public schools without payment of tuition.
 Proof of legal residence and legal custody may be required.